erihsu/def_parser/README.md

 ## Limitation

 1. We strictly follow the syntax described in lefdef 5.7 reference and higher version than 5.7 may cause parser fail.
+2. Some features mentioned in lefdef 5.7 reference may not supported. **Synthesized** in PIN section